sidhomj/DeepTCR/README.md

 - HLA Supertype Integration.
 Previous versions allowed users to provide HLA alleles for additional dimension of featurization for the TCR.
 In this version, when providing HLA (either via the Get_Data or Load_Data methods), one now has the option of assigning the HLA-A and B genes to known supertypes for a more biologically functional representation of HLA.
+- VAE now has an optional method by which to find a minimal number of latent features to model the underlying distribution by incorporating a sparsity regularization on the latent layer.
+When using this feature, the VAE will provide a more compact latent space even if the initial latent_dim is unnecessarily high to model the distribution of data.